bmolnar91/workbook/module_web_with_python.md

 #### What is HTTPS?

-Hypertext transfer protocol secure (HTTPS) is the secure version of HTTP, which is the primary protocol used to send data between a web browser and a website.
+Hypertext Transfer Protocol Secure (HTTPS) is the secure version of HTTP, which is the primary protocol used to send data between a web browser and a website.

-HTTPS is encrypted in order to increase security of data transfer.
+HTTPS is **encrypted** in order to increase security of data transfer.
 Any website, especially those that require login credentials, should use HTTPS.
 In modern web browsers such as Chrome, websites that do not use HTTPS are marked differently than those that are.

 Technically speaking, HTTPS is not a separate protocol from HTTP.
-It is simply using TLS/SSL encryption over the HTTP protocol.
+It is simply using _**TLS/SSL** encryption_ over the HTTP protocol.
 HTTPS occurs based upon the transmission of TLS/SSL certificates, which verify that a particular provider is who they say they are.

 #### What is encryption and decryption?

-Encryption is a way of scrambling data so that only authorized parties can understand the information.
-In technical terms, it is the process of converting plaintext to ciphertext.
-In simpler terms, encryption takes readable data and alters it so that it appears random.
-Encryption requires the use of an encryption key: a set of mathematical values that both the sender and the recipient of an encrypted message know.
+Encryption is a way of **scrambling** data so that only authorized parties can understand the information.
+In technical terms, it is the process of _converting plaintext to ciphertext_.
+In simpler terms, encryption takes readable data and alters it so that it _appears random_.

+Encryption requires the use of an **encryption key**: a set of mathematical values that both the sender and the recipient of an encrypted message know.

-Although encrypted data appears random, encryption proceeds in a logical, predictable way, so that a party receiving the encrypted data and in possession of the key used to encrypt the data can decrypt the data, turning it back into plaintext.
+Although encrypted data appears random, encryption proceeds in a logical, predictable way, so that a party receiving the encrypted data and in possession of the key used to encrypt the data can _decrypt_ the data, turning it back into plaintext.

 #### What is hashing?

-Hash algorithms are one way functions.
-They turn any amount of data into a fixed-length "fingerprint" that cannot be reversed.
-They also have the property that if the input changes by even a tiny bit, the resulting hash is completely different.
+Hash algorithms are **one way** functions.
+They turn any amount of data into a _fixed-length_ "fingerprint" that **cannot be reversed**.
+They also have the property that if the _input changes_ by even a tiny bit, the resulting hash is _completely different_.

 #### What is the difference between encryption and hashing?
 When would you use which?

+Encryption:

-Encryption: A technique used to maintain the confidentiality of data by converting the data into an undecipherable format.
+- A technique used to maintain the _confidentiality_ of data by converting the data into an undecipherable format.
+- At its core, encryption is all about asserting identity and protecting data integrity.
+- The origin of encrypted messages can be _traced_, thus facilitating _authentication_ of the message source.
+- In case the data gets leaked, it’s easy to trace the source.
+In other words, it’s easy to trace who did it and when, thus making auditing for accountability easy.
+It helps in resolving security breaches efficiently.
+- Only intended parties with the right private key can read the data.
+- Use encryption whenever you **need** to get the input data back out.
+If you're storing credit card numbers, you need to get them back out at some point, but don't want to store them plain text.
+So instead, store the encrypted version and keep the _key_ as safe as possible.

+Hashing:

-Hashing: A string of numbers generated to confirm the integrity of data through hashing algorithms.
+- A string of numbers generated to confirm the _integrity_ of data through hashing algorithms.
+- Unlike encryption, hashing serves as a checksum to ensure that a particular piece of data or a file hasn’t been altered.
+- Hashing is the most suitable way to securely store **passwords**.
+- Hashing is helpful in comparing a value with a stored value, hence avoiding _duplication_.
+This can be done by storing the hash with a _salt_, and then with any future login attempts, hash the passwords that the users enter and compare it with the stored hash.
+- Hashing is used in a variety of digital certificates, including _SSL certificates_.
+- Hashing helps you find specific data in a huge **database**.

 #### What encryption methods do you know?

 Symmetric Encryption:

-Symmetric-key encryption is an algorithm for cryptography that use the same key for both encryption of plain-text and decryption of cipher-text.
+- Symmetric-key encryption is an algorithm for cryptography that use the **same key** for both encryption of plain-text and decryption of cipher-text.

-    A public key is used on the sender’s side when the data is encrypted, which happens for example when you are sending a message to somebody else, the server then decrypts the message according to the public key and encrypts it again with the receiver’s public key, so then he will be able to decrypt it with his own public key and get the information.
+- A public key is used on the sender’s side when the data is encrypted, which happens for example when you are sending a message to somebody else, the server then decrypts the message according to the public key and encrypts it again with the receiver’s public key, so then he will be able to decrypt it with his own public key and get the information.

-    The problem here is that the server / "man in the middle" (ISPs for example) will know both the sender and the receiver’s public key and will be able to decrypt the private message.
+- The problem here is that the server / "man in the middle" (ISPs for example) will know both the sender and the receiver’s public key and will be able to decrypt the private message.

 Asymmetric Encryption:

-Instead of just one public key, you have a key pair: a public key and a private key.
+- Instead of just one public key, you have a **key pair**: a _public key_ and a _private key_.
-The algorithm, that is used to generate the two keys, will make sure that the key pair is mathematically linked to each other.
+- The algorithm, that is used to generate the two keys, will make sure that the key pair is mathematically _linked_ to each other.
-The public key is public, you put it at the end of all e-mails, posts etc. The private key is absolutely secret.
+- The public key is public, you put it at the end of all e-mails, posts etc. The private key is absolutely secret.
-E.g. Bitcoin
+- E.g. Bitcoin

 #### What hashing methods do you know?

 Salt:
 Salts are a random set of characters that are appended to the user’s password before(!) they are hashed.
 Salts are stored in plain text along with the hashed output, so the website knows what salt to use when it comes to verify the password.
 Brute Force attacks will still be an issue, but Rainbow tables and Dictionary attacks won’t work because it's computationally infeasible to generate rainbow tables for every possible salt.

 Pepper:
 A very short random string of characters appended to the end of the password.
 Peppers are random and different in each password.
 The pepper is not stored.

 Bcrypt:
 Uses salts built into the generated hashes to prevent rainbow table and dictionary attacks.

 MD5:
 128 bit/32 characters long - very poor security - fastest computation

 SHA:
 SHA: 160 bit/40 characters long - moderate security - second fastest